enlauren/socialDev/README.md

 # socialDev

-Social network website based on the tutorial MERN Full Stack Front to back from Udemy
+Social network website

+Extended backend with friends, groups
+New and fresh interface in html and css ( no bootstrap )